 Liquid – this comes in tubes very much like lip gloss.
 So please be careful when reaching in your beauty bag.
 It may be intimidating but no worries; the application is easier than it looks.

 Baked – now I was so surprised by this the first thing I thought of was pie.
 These eye shadow palettes are actually baked in an oven rather than being pressed.
-While it was new to me when I discovered last year, it’s been on the market for some time.
+While it was new to me a few years ago, it has actually been on the market for some time.